thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 6. In your file system, find and select the `TML` file you edited.

 9. If you uploaded a `.zip` file with multiple objects, you can unselect any files in the `.zip` file you do not want to upload.
-For example, if you only want to update an object's joins, you can unselect everything except the `joins.tml` file.

 8. The **Import** interface recognizes that an object with this GUID already exists in the system, and asks if you would like to create a new object, or update the existing one.
 Select **Update existing [object]**.